 At Resolute Forest Products, we rely on the forest to provide the raw materials for our products, and respect for the environment is integral to what we do.
 We work hard to operate in a way that is sustainable and reflects the values of our employees, our customers and the communities in which we operate.
-We are continuously improving our manufacturing processes and reducing our environmental footprint.
+We strive to continuously improve our manufacturing processes and reduce our environmental footprint.

 Every consumer decision an individual makes has an environmental impact that needs to be taken into consideration.
 Here are three things to know about paper:

 1. Trees are Renewable

 Paper is environmentally friendly because it is derived from a completely renewable resource: trees.
 In Canada, forest cover has remained stable over the last two decades, while the forested area in the United States has increased by 3% over the last sixty years.
 This infographic from Two Sides and analysis from the Conference Board of Canada show how demand for sustainably produced forest products like paper, pulp and lumber encourages responsible forest management and the preservation of forested land for future generations.

-Resolute contributes to Canada’s stable forest cover over time, as everything we harvest from our company-controlled forest lands grows back, either through natural regeneration or replanting.
+Resolute contributes to Canada’s stable forest cover by regenerating 100% of the woodlands we harvest through natural regeneration or replanting.
 Visit the Forestry and Fiber Sourcing section of our website to learn more about our forestry practices.